 Most dental benefits cover emergency care provided by dentists or emergency dental clinics.
 Deductibles, annual maximums and co-pays should remain the same as standard dental care.
 Many dentists provide after-hours numbers, so at your next appointment, ask your dentist what number to call in case of an emergency.
 However, emergency care provided by out-of-network dentists may not be covered depending on the plan, which is a good reason to check your coverage.

 Coverage during travel largely depends on location.
-Because Delta Dental’s network is nationwide, you will likely be able to find in-network dentists while traveling inside the U.S. If an emergency does occur during a trip, you can easily search for a participating dentist near your location by using our “Find a Dentist” search tool using our mobile app (download at App store or Google Play).
+Because Delta Dental’s network is nationwide, you will likely be able to find in-network dentists while traveling inside the U.S. If an emergency does occur during a trip, you can easily search for a participating dentist near your location by using our “Find a Dentist” search tool.
 On trips outside the U.S., coverage will vary by plan.
 Some plans cover emergency care in any location and others do not provide coverage abroad.

 While it’s important to know what is covered, it’s also good to know what isn’t.
 Dental coverage often doesn’t apply to emergency room or urgent care visits.
 These will be covered by your medical plan instead.
 Prescriptions required for dental pain or infections will also fall under medical benefits.1

 What to Do In Case of a Dental Emergency

 When you experience mouth pain or a tooth injury, it’s important to seek care from your dentist as soon as possible.
 Here’s what you can do for a dental emergency before you get to the dentist.